spxbhuhb/z2-service/README.md

 ## Supported Data Types

-Services support these data types as function parameters and return values:
+Services support the following data types as function parameters and return values.

+### Nulls

+`null`s are supported for simple and composite types, except nullable items in lists (the lists themselves can be null).

+While I can imagine proper use cases for nullable list items it would require considerable effort to support them.
+I might add it when the need arises, but it's not planned for now.

 ### Simple Types